POLE BARN DOORS

 Powered by a powerful hydraulic pump, two heavy-duty cylinders activate the

-One-Piece hydraulic door frame.
+One-Piece hydraulic doorframe.
 The hydraulic pump can be conveniently

 located away from the door opening to keep the clean look and a quiet